 If you’re shopping around for a Google Assistant speaker, you’ve come to the right place.
-While nearly every wireless speaker grants access to your phone’s Google Assistant, these speakers actually integrate the software into it, meaning it directly contacts Google without needing an external device.
+While nearly every wireless speaker grants access to your phone’s Google Assistant, these speakers actually integrate the software into it, meaning they directly contact Google without needing an external device.
 Read on if you’re revving up to make your audio setup a little smarter.

 Related: What makes a great smart speaker?

-The best all-around Google Assistant speaker is the Google Home
+The best Google Assistant speaker is the Google Nest Audio

-Users can string together up to three commands simultaneously for Google Assistant to execute.
+Users can string together multiple commands simultaneously for Google Assistant to execute.

 Related: 10 Best Google Home apps

 A Google Assistant speaker is one with Google Assistant integrated into it.
 Rather than communicating to your phone to have information relayed back to you, the speaker is its own source and connects to your Wi-Fi.
 Any given Google Assistant speaker supports a laundry list of services.
 Broadly speaking, these range from audio, smart home, photo and video, tasks, and gaming services.
 You can set routines with Google Assistant and make a slew of commands like checking your alarms, getting a daily briefing, looking up random facts, and turning on your smart bulbs.

 While it’s helpful to be able to set reminders, events, send texts, and more, virtual assistant operations can be overwhelming.
 On top of that, the firmware is constantly being updated on smart speakers of all sorts, be it Google, Alexa, or Siri-enabled.
 Whether you’re getting a Google Assistant speaker for yourself or as a gift for someone else, Android Authority has you covered with a comprehensive guide.